elenamene/the-api-awakens/README.md

 Using what you learned about APIs, Networking, Concurrency, and JSON you will get information about all types of Star Wars entities from the Star Wars API: https://swapi.co/

-In the mockup, you will notice that regardless of which view a user is on, there is a bar across the top showing the largest and smallest member of the group.
+Regardless of which view a user is on, there is a bar across the top showing the largest and smallest member of the group.
 In addition, because all measurements are given in metric units (meters), you will need to create a feature that convert the units to British units (inches), at a tap of a button.
 For starships and vehicles, students will need to create a button that can convert “Galactic Credits” to US Dollars, based on a exchange rate provided by the user in a text field.

 <img src="https://github.com/elenamene/the-api-awakens/blob/master/appImages/starWarsApp02%402x.png">
 <img src="https://github.com/elenamene/the-api-awakens/blob/master/appImages/starWarsApp01%402x.png">